 10 Fun Things To Do In Anguilla

 Anguilla is a beautiful, tiny Caribbean island located just 12 miles north of St. Maarten that seems to fly under the radar.
-It is home to some of the best luxury resorts and arguably some of the best upscale dining in all of the Caribbean!
-While you can definitely find lavish luxury here, the island still feels authentic and is known to have some of the friendliest locals!
+It is home to some of the best luxury resorts and arguably some of the best food in all of the Caribbean!
+And, while you can definitely find lavish luxury here, the island still feels authentic and is known to have some of the friendliest locals!
 The cruise ship embargo keeps this island from becoming overrun by tourists, enabling it to keep its private and exclusive vibe going.
 This destination is perfect for foodies wanting a castaway-esque Caribbean escape, or beach loving honeymooners looking for a luxury experience.
+We recently did our babymoon in Anguilla and it was absolutely incredible!
 While the island is small, there are so many nooks and crannies to explore that make this a one-of-a-kind destination!

 So what are the 10 Best Things to Do in Anguilla?!